2tmb2/CelesteClassicJava/README.md

 # Celeste

-This project is a recreation of Celeste Pico-8[^1] in Java for our CSSE 220 Final Project.
+This project is a recreation of Celeste Pico-8[^1] in Java for the final project in CSSE 220 at Rose-Hulman Institute of Technology

 ## Instructions
 Movement is achived by using either wasd or the arrow keys